Sankarthik/FSDCertification/README.md

-# FSD Task Manager Case Study
+# FSD Project Manager Case Study
 --------------------------------------------

 Application is to manage the Task with the below business functionalities.